Marathon swimming at the 2024 Summer Olympics – Men's 10 kilometre: Qualification

-In addition to the athletes invited to fulfil the quota, any athletes who achieved the Olympic Qualification Time in either the 800 or 1500 metres freestyle were invited to compete.
+In addition to the athletes invited to fulfil the quota, any athletes who achieved the Olympic Qualification Time in either the 800 or 1500 metres freestyle were invited to compete, provided their respective NOC had not already entered two athletes.

 Background

 Germany's Florian Wellbrock won the event at the previous Olympics, and he also won gold at the 2023 World Championships.
 Hungary's Kristóf Rasovszky won silver at the previous Olympics.
 Italy's Gregorio Paltrinieri won the event at the 2022 World Championships and had won six gold medals at open water events at the European Championships.
 He also won silver in the 1500 metres freestyle event earlier in the Games.
 Ireland's Daniel Wiffen won the 800 metres freestyle event earlier in the Olympics, and won bronze in the 1500 freestyle.

 David Johnston of the US withdrew from the event after testing positive for COVID-19 earlier in the week, and Sweden's Victor Johansson withdrew due to his doctor's recommendation.